 How does Shared Liability work?

-Platinum Members can watch and read a full guide about shared liability here.
+Platinum and Diamond Members can watch and read a full guide about shared liability here.
 This guide is well worth a look as it explains shared liability in depth and more importantly – shows you how to work out when you can take advantage of using it.

 As a quick example...